heyudou/JD_Lab/cfRNA/README.md

 Individual Smart-seq2 cell is too sparse and noisy for a clean genome-wide allelic-imbalance test.
-Using these single-cell RNA seq to detect a population-level tumor RNA signal (cfRNA) requires me to build a pseudobulk sequencing sample as high-signal baseline.
+Using these single-cell RNA seq to detect a population-level tumor RNA signal (cfRNA) requires me to build a pseudobulk sequencing sample as high-signal baseline.\
+Advantage: This single-cell RNA-seq dataset provides a flexible framework for developing and testing an RNA-based CNA/allelic-imbalance detection method.
+By combining individual MCF7 cells, we can first create a high-signal pseudobulk to determine whether known cancer-associated copy-number changes can be recovered from RNA.
+Because individual cells remain separately sequenced, we can later construct controlled synthetic mixtures of cancer and normal RNA at defined tumor fractions and sequencing depths, generating many replicate “cfRNA-like” cocktails to characterize sensitivity and limit of detection.
+This also allows us to independently evaluate expression-depth and allelic-imbalance signals and determine whether combining them improves cancer detection.

 SRA metadata\